A hot air balloon hovers over a meander in the river | Go2Africa

 Budgets

-Kenya Safari Budget Planning Advice
+Kenya Safari Costs & Advice

 It's tricky to give costs for a Kenya safari because there are so many variables: the time of year you travel, the luxuriousness of the accommodation you prefer, whether you drive or fly between destinations, and what extra activities you add on like hot-air ballooning, spa treatments, mountain biking or even cultural visits.